tomdaniels/code_pollution/README.md

 Code pollution detector; how many bytes have you written?

 options:
-  -h, --help            show this help message and exit -u USERNAME, --username USERNAME
+  -h --help            show this help message and exit -u USERNAME, --username USERNAME
                         Your GitHub username
   -t TOKEN, --token TOKEN